JRSijsling/quartic_reconstruction/README.md

 Prerequisites
 --

 You need to have Magma installed on your machine to use this code.
-In addition, you can optionally install [`JRSijsling/quartic_isomorphisms`](https://github.com/JRSijsling/quartic_isomorphisms), after which you can uncomment the lines commented out by `Enable if you have quartic_isomorphisms` in `magma/DixmierOhnoToQuartic.m`.

-Finally, these algorithms use the Magma algorithm `MinimizeReducePlaneQuartic`, due to Elsenhans and Stoll, to simplify any output over the rationals.
+These algorithms use the Magma algorithm `MinimizeReducePlaneQuartic`, due to Elsenhans and Stoll, to simplify any output over the rationals.
 In order for this to work properly, one needs a bug fix of the file `magma/package/Geometry/SrfDP/`, which can be found in `BugFix.m`.
 Alternatively, it is possible to attach this new file separately.

 Installation
 --